Meet the Governors

 There is a Full Governing Body Meeting each term with separate meetings of the following sub-committees:

-- Teaching and Learning - including assessment, curriculum, special education needs, safeguarding and associated policies
+- Teaching and Learning - including assessment, curriculum, special education needs, safeguarding, pastoral care and associated policies

 - Finance and Resources - including premises, health and safety, personnel, GDPR and associated policies